Homepage

 Round Table

-87% of the water supply system relies on the SEN, the regime justifies
+87% of the water supply system depends on the SEN, justifies the regime

-There is none for public transportation, but there is for those arriving at the airport
+There is no public transportation, but there is for those arriving at the airport

-They justify water issues in Cuba by citing power outages
+They attribute water problems in Cuba to power outages

-The supply notebook is the main tool for distributing donations in Cuba, according to the minister
+The supply booklet is the main tool for distributing donations in Cuba, according to the minister

-Officials assert that international donations in Cuba are distributed "transparently" and with "popular control."
+Officials assure that international donations in Cuba are distributed "transparently" and with "popular control."

-Cuban government insists on relocating workers amid energy crisis and fuel shortages
+The Cuban government insists on relocating workers due to the energy crisis and fuel shortages

-The Cuban regime will allow emigrants to open accounts in foreign currency at banks on the island
+The Cuban regime will allow emigrants to open foreign currency accounts in banks on the island

-Cubans residing abroad will be able to participate in or own private businesses on the island
+Cuban residents abroad will be able to participate in or own private businesses on the Island

 The Cuban regime will grant land in usufruct to residents abroad